GM-Consult-Pty-Ltd/text_indexing/README.md

 ### TextIndexerBase Class

-The `TextIndexerBase` is an abstract base class that implements the `TextIndexer.indexText`, `TextIndexer.indexJson`, `TextIndexer.indexCollection` and `TextIndexer.emit` methods and the `TextIndexer.postingsStream` field.
+The `TextIndexerBase` is an abstract base class that implements the `TextIndexer.indexText`, `TextIndexer.indexJson`, `TextIndexer.indexCollection` and `TextIndexer.emit` methods and the `TextIndexer.postingsStream` field. `TextIndexerBase` also initializes listeners to `TextIndexer.documentStream` and `TextIndexer.collectionStream` at instantiation.

 The `TextIndexerBase.index` is updated whenever `TextIndexerBase.emit` is called.